Skyline of Paris with Eiffel Tower in Paris, France.Skyline of Paris with Eiffel Tower in Paris, France.

 Benefit from the guidance of our close-knit team of medieval, early modern, and modern historians who specialise in the history of Britain, Europe, America, and their global influences; as well as the passionate French language experts, who are enthusiastic about sharing their expertise and dedicated to your success.
 You can tailor your modules by choosing from a wide range of History options, including those focused on France, such as the Norman Conquest, Crusades, Burgundian Netherlands, medieval Rebellions, the Age of the Black Death, early modern Witchcraft and Heresy, or the First World War.

 Gain practical experience working with collaborators such as the Chester PGCE in Secondary History, Cheshire Archives and Local Studies, the Grosvenor Museum, and Chester Cathedral.
-Further enhance your studies with a short placement in Belgium or France during your second year, and a year abroad in your third year.
+Further enhance your studies with a short placement in Guadeloupe or France during your second year, and a year abroad in your third year in which you could choose to undertake a British Council English Language Assistantship or continue your studies of History and French at one of our partner universities, before returning for the final year back in Chester, where you will acquire practical skills in French for the business world through a specialised final year module.

-Acquire practical skills in French for the business world through a specialised final year module.
 Our History and French degree offers a unique opportunity for you to develop your knowledge, skills, and global perspective so that you can excel within any field.

 Why you'll Love it